singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 CMS_ENV = production hexo server
 ```
 #### 3: Build Your Site
-Once you click save, Netlify will step in and take over, though it will let you know what's happening on the way, as seen in this screen shot:
+Once you click save, Netlify will step in and take over, though it will let you know what's happening along the way, as seen in this screen shot:
 ![hexo_bulidlog.png](/uploads/hexo_bulidlog.png)

-Now it’s time to sit back and relax, as the next step may take a few minutes.
-Take a break and Netlify will do the rest, while you watch the progress.

 Taking a short break now might make sense, as the next step may take as much as a few minutes (depending on how much content you've created).
-Don't worry - Netlify will do the work while you relax.
+Don't worry - Netlify will do the work while you're attention is elsewhere.

 #### 4. Register new Application.
 Open up the [GitHub developer application screen](https://github.com/settings/developers) and select **register a new application**.